 Cloud based approaches to business are spreading throughout most of the business world already, and are basically hand-crafted to work with e-commerce.
 It’s the most effective means of keeping all of your data in one place when you’re dealing with a remote working approach like we mentioned above, but it’s also useful for “regular” models of operating too.

 Keeping all of your data in one place means that not only can anyone access it at any time, but any changes that are made are instantly logged so as to keep your team up to scratch in real-time.
-Most cloud software packages let you rest easy with the knowledge that your data will be secured with backups and failsafes too, and since it isn’t physically on the premises you don’t have to worry about accidents or power cuts causing data losses.
+Most cloud services let you rest easy with the knowledge that your data will be secured through data security solutions like the ones provided by Privacera, They have backups and failsafes too, and since it isn’t physically on the premises you don’t have to worry about accidents or power cuts causing data losses.

 Another great advantage of cloud computing is how easy it is to use in different locations, even on different machines, provided you have the password to get in.
 The key factor is that the software runs on a server separate from your machine, so you can pick up where you left off even if you smashed your computer apart with a sledgehammer.

 Cloud services can be split into several different types, including Software-as-a-Service (SaaS) like DropBox, Salesforce or Slack, and Platform-as-a-Service (PaaS) such as Microsoft Azure, Google App Engine and Cloudways.

 You know them, you’ve seen the memes, 5G towers seem to be everywhere these days.
 Of course, while 5G is a mobile network it has the potential to become a staple of internet providers and even supplant wired internet given enough time.
 Why is that?
 Well, let’s break it down.